-Jason Bond was a former elementary school teacher for the past 10 years in New York.
-5 years ago he quit his job to setup his newsletter and become a full time penny stock trader.
-He specializes in swing trading, holding stocks for days or a few weeks at a time.
-He looks for gains of 5-20% for each trade and average his position size is $40,000-$70,000.
-He allegedly has made $500,000 since quitting his job and has an estimated net worth of $2 million as of 2016.
+Jason Bond was a former public school teacher in New York City for the past ten years.
+Five years ago he quit his miserable, low-paying job to set up his newsletter and become a full-time penny stock trader.
+He specializes in swing trading small caps, holding them for days or a few weeks at a time.
+Jason looks for gains of 5-20% for each trade with an average position size of $40,000-$70,000.
+He allegedly has made nearly a million dollars without even setting foot on Wall Street and has an estimated net worth of $5 million as of 2017.
+It’s clear Jason makes the vast bulk of his fortune from teaching people how to trade, exactly like Timothy Sykes.
+If you have the experience and knowledge owning a newsletter is profitable.
+The problem is too many young, inexperienced traders are setting up their own educational businesses despite having no track record.

 Negative reviews are mainly from members who signed up with unrealistic expectations, expecting to make $1,000’s every week trading penny stocks with very little effort.
-Tradingschools.org gave him a bad review (like they do with every chatroom, unless they pay) rating him 1 out of 5 overall even though he’s never been a member.
+Jason would receive fewer complaints if he changed his advertising.
+Tradingschools.org gave him a bad review (like they do with every chat-room unless they pay) rating him 1 out of 5 overall even though the guy never been a member.
 That website is owned by ex-convict Emmett Moore who has an extremely shady past.

 Ties to Stock Promotion

-He has / did have a business relationship with BlueWave Advisors Group, a well-known stock promotion company.
-His newsletter picks are unbiased but does send out free emails for which Jason is compensated.
-There’s nothing wrong with promoting a stocks as long as he displays his disclaimer clearly.
+In the past he had a business relationship with BlueWave Advisors Group, a well-known penny stock promoter.
+His newsletter picks are unbiased but does send out free emails for which Jason is sometimes compensated.
+Promoting stocks might be unethical but it is still legal as long as the disclaimers reveal everything.
+If you’ve stupid enough to buy a pump and dump then it’s your fault.

 Made +$13,000 Friday on SFXE, GEVO and VLTC.